SkafteNicki/dtu_mlops/s1_development_environment/editor.md

 ### ❔ Exercises

-1. As of writing this GitHub Copilot is free for all students, teachers and maintainers of popular open-source projects.
+1. As of writing this, GitHub Copilot is free for all students, teachers and maintainers of popular open-source projects.
     As a student, sign up for the [Student Developer Pack](https://education.github.com/pack#offers)

 2. Install the [GitHub Copilot extension](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) in your